kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 1. We recommend that you check in the contents of your **${KFAPP}** directory into source control.

-## Deleting Kubeflow

-1. To delete your deployment and reclaim all resources:

-    ```
-    cd ${KFAPP}
-    # If you want to delete all the resources, including storage.
-    kfctl delete all --delete_storage
-    # If you want to preserve storage, which contains metadata and information
-    # from mlpipeline.
-    kfctl delete all
-    ```

-    * You should consider preserving storage if you think you might want to relaunch Kubeflow in the future and restore data about your pipelines.

 ## Understanding the deployment process